billhennessy/hennessysview2020/content/posts/2012/2012-12-30-this-is-why-i-feel-sorry-for-millennials.markdown

 categories:
 - Living
 tags:
-- attitude
-- external locus of control
-- internal locus of control
-- Man's Search for Meaning
-- Millennials
-- powerful others
-- responsibility
 - Viktor Frankl
-- who determines your fate
-- young people

 type: "post"
 ---

-Doctor Viktor Frankl was a neurologist and <del>psychologist</del>  psychiatrist in Vienna, Austria.
+Doctor Viktor Frankl was a neurologist and psychiatrist in Vienna, Austria.
 He founded the third branch of Viennese psychological therapies, logotherapy.
 But his life changed drastically when Austria capitulated to the National Socialists.

 [![Viktor-Frankl](https://ludicrite.files.wordpress.com/2012/12/viktor-frankl_thumb.jpg)
 ](https://ludicrite.files.wordpress.com/2012/12/viktor-frankl.jpg)

 The Nazis interned Frankl.
 He spent time in four concentration camps, including Auschwitz and Dachau.
-For three years, his captors made him dig ditches for railroads and water pipes, and fed him a slice of bread an ounce or so of soup a day.
+For three years, his captors made him dig ditches for railroads and water pipes, and fed him a slice of bread and an ounce or two of soup a day.
 The Nazis destroyed the only copy of a manuscript he’d worked on for years.
 The Nazis killed his mother, his father, his brother, and his beloved wife Tilly.
 They beat him repeatedly.
 They forced him to sleep on a bed of boards six feet by eight feet with nine other prisoners and only two blankets.

 **To any reasonable person, Frankl lost everything but his life**.
 He lived at the whim of evil people bent on exhausting his usefulness before feeding him to an oven.
 Frankl, though, didn’t see it that way.